Marky-D-32/Dragon32-NiteMove/ReadMe.md

 https://www.6809.org.uk/xroar/ <br> https://www.6809.org.uk/asm6809/

 To run the game without assembling the code file:
-+Download NiteMove.cas to your device
++ Download NiteMove.cas to your device
-+Open a browser and paste the following URL:  https://www.6809.org.uk/xroar/online/ +Under the emulation screen, click the File tab
++ Open a browser and paste the following URL:  https://www.6809.org.uk/xroar/online/
-+Click the load button, and select the downloaded NiteMove.cas +In the emulation screen, type the following
++ Under the emulation screen, click the File tab
-        -CLOADM   <press enter>
++ Click the load button, and select the downloaded NiteMove.cas
-        -EXEC     <press enter>
++ In the emulation screen, type the following: CLOADM:EXEC   <press enter>

 In order for this game to run on the TRS-80 Color Computer, the following ROM sub-routines will need to be amended....

 | Dragon 32 | TRS-80 | Description |